-LD LR PH WS SPONSOR TITLE SUMMARY COMM FISCAL IMPACT 1 (Summaries may not reflect content of most recent committee action) ACTION FY22 FY23 \$200,000 for individuals filing married joint returns and surviving spouses.
-1140 274 Corey An Act To Establish a Sales Tax Exemption for the Purchase of Firearm Safety Devices This bill establishes a sales tax exemption for a safe, lockbox, trigger lock or barrel lock that is specifically designed for securing firearms.
-1145 1313 Warren An Act To Eliminate the State Income Tax on Maine Public Employees Retirement System Pensions Retirement benefits under state, local or federal government retirement plans that are based on employment compensation for which contributions are not made to the federal Social Security system result in reductions in the amount of Social Security benefits that a retiree is eligible to receive under the federal windfall elimination provision.
+LD LR PH WS SPONSOR TITLE SUMMARY COMM FISCAL IN MPACT (Summaries may not reflect content of most recent committee action) ACTION FY22 FY23 \$200,000 for individuals filing married joint returns and surviving spouses.
+1140 274 An Act To Establish a Sales Tax Exemption for the Purchase of Firearm Safety Devices This bill establishes a sales tax exemption for a safe, lockbox, trigger lock or barrel lock that is specifically designed for securing firearms.
+1145 1313 Retirement System Pensions Retirement benefits under state, local or federal government retirement plans that are based on employment compensation for which contributions are not made to the federal Social Security system result in reductions in the amount of Social Security benefits that a retiree is eligible to receive under the federal windfall elimination provision.
 This bill provides an income tax exemption for those retirement benefits.
-1156 1378 Arata Benefits This bill improves the employment tax increment financing program for calendar years beginning with 2022 by basing benefits on the gross wages of qualified employees rather than on income tax withholding for those employees.
+1156 1378 4/13 Benefits This bill makes changes to the ETIF program for calendar years beginning with 2022 by basing benefits on the gross wages of qualified employees rather than on income tax withholding for those employees.
 The bill directs the Commissioner of Economic and Community Development and the State Tax Assessor to take actions, including the adoption of routine technical rules, to implement the change.
-1162 310 Cebra An Act To Dedicate a Percentage of the Sales and Use Tax on Motor Vehicles and Motor Vehicle Parts to the Highway Fund This bill provides that 20% of the sales or use tax on motor vehicles and motor vehicle parts must be transferred to the Highway Fund beginning in 2022.
-1166 1844 Dodge This bill increases by 50%, for tax years beginning on or after April 1, 2022, the property tax exemption for all categories of eligible veterans other than paraplegic veterans receiving a \$50,000 exemption for specially adapted housing units.
-1174 698 Ordway An Act To Allow Municipalities To Send Separate Tax Bills for Municipal County and School Taxes This bill permits municipalities to issue separate bills for the portion of their tax commitments attributable to education funding and the portion attributable to county taxes and all other municipal costs.
-1181 1541 Wadsworth An Act To Reduce Property Taxes on the Primary Residence of Veterans Who Are 100 Percent Disabled Due to Service-connected Disabilities This bill is a concept draft pursuant to Joint Rule 208.
+1162 310 the Sales and Use Tax on Motor This bill provides that 20% of the sales or use tax on motor vehicles and motor vehicle parts must be transferred to the Highway Fund beginning in 2022.
+1166 1844 Exemption for Veterans by 50 Percent This bill increases by 50%, for tax years beginning on or after April 1, 2022, the property tax exemption for all categories of eligible veterans other than paraplegic veterans receiving a \$50,000 exemption for specially adapted housing units.
+1174 698 4/14 An Act To Allow Municipalities To Send Separate Tax Bills for Municipal, County and School Taxes This bill permits municipalities to issue separate bills for the portion of their tax commitments attributable to: 1. education funding and 2. the portion attributable to county taxes and all other municipal costs.
+1181 1541 4/15 An Act To Reduce Property Taxes on the Primary Residence of Veterans CONCEPT DRAFT: